 - UW vets work experience for credit-worthiness only, and is not a party to any employment agreement or independent contractor agreement.

 - This information is only meant to offer general guidance - Please note that we cannot consult on the information found on the resource page.
-If you require legal or tax advice, you should consider approaching the WUSA legal service, or your personal law or tax professional.
+If you require legal or tax advice, as an undergraduate student you should consider approaching the WUSA legal service, as a graduate student consider reaching out to GSA's legal protection program, or contact your personal law or tax professional.

 As students reach out to companies to discuss work opportunities, there may be offers made by companies to retain a student as a “consultant” or “contractor” instead of an employee.